Skip to content

 FAQ

 What is the cheapest way to cross the city?
-Metro plus bus, with walking for last-mile inside dense wards.
-Avoid chaining short app rides.
+Metre plus BMTC bus, with walking for last-mile in dense wards.
+Three short app rides a day will quietly destroy your budget.

-Are free parks enough for a full day?
-They anchor a low-spend day well if you combine Cubbon-scale greens, a market walk, and one cheap museum or temple circuit.
+Are the free parks enough to fill a day?
+Yes, if you combine a Cubbon or Bugle Rock morning with a market walk (KR Market or Jayanagar 4th Block) and one cheap museum or temple circuit in the afternoon.

-Is street food safe on a budget?
-Choose busy stalls with high turnover and locals in line; keep hand hygiene conservative and carry your own water.
+Is street food safe on a tight budget?
+Choose busy stalls with high turnover and a queue of locals.
+Carry your own water and keep hand hygiene tight — that is the actual variable, not the food itself.

-How many days for a first budget trip?
-Two to three focused days beat a long week of thin, expensive commutes—cluster by area instead.
+How many days do I need for a first budget trip?
+Two to three days, clustered by neighborhood.
+A long week of thin, scattered days costs more and delivers less than three focused ones.

 City guides by email